 HP Thunderbolt Dock 120W G2 verdict

-HP’s marketing material implies the company optimised the Thunderbolt Dock’s Bang and Olufsen speakers for phone calls.
+HP’s advertising implies the company optimised the Thunderbolt Dock’s Bang and Olufsen speakers for phone calls.
 Despite this they do a fine job playing music and handling other audio.
 There’s plenty of top and bottom to the sound.
 It helps that the Dock is solid, so no vibrations.

 It’s been a while since I last used a docking station.
 The newer HP design is far easier to use.
 It is more versatile and offers a lot more functionality for half the price of my earlier dock.

 If you make a lot of conference calls and work hands free, it’s a must have.
 If you want to use a big screen, Ethernet or a full size keyboard it is well worth considering.